EricLee0224/PAD/README.md

 # [NeurlPS 2023] PAD: A Dataset and Benchmark for Pose-agnostic Anomaly Detection
-<span style="color:red">Due to background/lighting noise in real data and copyright issues, we strongly recommend using MAD-Sim exclusively to explore the PAD problem.</span>

 This repository provides the official PyTorch implementation code, data and models of the following paper:
 **PAD: A Dataset and Benchmark for Pose-agnostic Anomaly Detection**<br>
 [[arXiv]](https://arxiv.org/abs/2310.07716) 丨 [Code]